Ulrich ideals and modules: Introduction

-As a consequence, we will show that for given integers $1 < a < b$ with $\operatorname{GCD}(a,b)= 1$, the numerical semigroup ring $A = k[[t^a,t^b]]$ contains at least one Ulrich ideal generated by monomials in $t$ which is not a parameter ideal if and only if $a$ or $b$ is even (Theorem \ref{H=(a,b)}).
+As a consequence, we show that for given integers $1 < a < b$ with $\operatorname{GCD}(a,b)= 1$, the numerical semigroup ring $A = k[[t^a,t^b]]$ contains at least one Ulrich ideal generated by monomials in $t$ that is not a parameter ideal if and only if $a$ or $b$ is even (Theorem \ref{H=(a,b)}).

-Section 7 is devoted to the analysis of minimal free resolutions of Ulrich ideals.
-Let $I$ be an Ulrich ideal of $A$ and put $n = \mu_A(I)$.
+Section \ref{minfree} is devoted to the analysis of minimal free resolutions of Ulrich ideals.
+Let $I$ be an Ulrich ideal of a $d$-dimensional Cohen--Macaulay local ring $A$ and put $n = \mu_A(I)$.
 Let